-Using this farmer-first model, we have provided secure land access on over 12,000 acres of farmland representing over \$50 million in transaction value (inclusive of land subsequently sold to tenant farmers and including 2019 transactions).
-Nearly 8,000 acres of our financed farmland (owned land and land secured by mortgages) is USDA Certified Organic and the remainder is being managed organically or in transition to organic.
+Using this farmer-first model, we have provided secure land access on nearly 14,000 acres of farmland representing over \$65 million in transaction value.
+Over 9,000 acres of our financed farmland (owned land, land secured by mortgages, and land supported with operating lines of credit) is USDA Certified Organic and the remainder is being managed organically or in transition to organic.